dashborg/hibiki-docs/content/reference/expressions.md

 * Maps - Use braces, colon after keys, commas between key-values, trailing comma is okay.
 Use quotes for keys that are not identifier safe. (```{x: 5, "abc#foo": 10}```).
 * ```true```, ```false``` - for boolean values.
 * ```null``` - no value
+* ```noattr``` - special null value that when passed as an attribute makes it appear that the attribute was not specified (see noattr/isnoattr below).
 * Note that true, false, and null, are keywords (not allowed for identifiers, dot-notation, or unquoted map keys).

 ## Operators